-The college will confer an associate degree upon a student if he/she files an application for degree/certificate in the Office of Enrollment Services by the deadline printed in the college calendar.
+The college will confer an associate degree upon a student if he/she files an application for degree/certificate online in the AC Student Portal or in Roadrunner Central by the deadline printed in the college calendar.
 Eligibility to receive an Associate Degree requires that the student must:

-- 1. Have earned a minimum of sixty credit hours, including no more than two credit hours of physical activity; - 2.
-Have a cumulative grade point average of 2.00 or above in all attempted coursework; - 3.
+1. Have earned a minimum of sixty credit hours, including no more than two credit hours of physical activity;

+- 2. Have a cumulative grade point average of 2.00 or above in all attempted coursework; - 3.
 Have earned a minimum of 25% of credit hours at Angelina College; and - 4.
 Have completed a program of study with freshman and sophomore courses as listed in the catalog or have completed a modified catalog program as approved by the appropriate Academic Affairs administrator.